-''' class IPython.core.history.HistoryAccessor (profile='default', hist_file='', traits) Bases: IPython.core.history.HistoryAccessorBase '''
+''' class IPython.core.history.HistoryAccessor(args, kwargs) Bases: IPython.core.history.HistoryAccessorBase '''

 Access the history database without adding to it.

 This is intended for use by standalone history tools.
 IPython shells use HistoryManager, below, which is a subclass of this.